irisdaniaj/MLOps_project/exam_report/README.md

 >
 > Answer:

---- We made use of both branches and PRs in our project.
-In our group, we had branches to upload new import files.
-In general it is good practice to crate a new branch and not push on the main repo.
-Also pull request are important for the cooperation of the group because not everyone could be okay with the new changes.  ---
+We made use of both branches and PRs in our project.
+In our group, we had branches to upload new important files.
+In general it is good practice to crate a new branch and not push on the main repository.
+Also pull request are important for the cooperation of the group because not everyone could be okay with the new changes and it allows to isolate your changes from the main codebase.
+This is crucial when working on bug fixes or experiments since it prevents an unstable code from affecting the stability of the main project.

 ### Question 10